Russian prime minister angers Ukraine by visiting Crimea

 Boosting the local economy and tourism faces big obstacles, not least a decision by the EU this month to impose heavy tariffs on goods from the annexed region.

-Of the 6-8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, and only a quarter from Russia.
+Of the 6 million to 8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, and only a quarter from Russia.

 A young woman in Simferopol who gave her name only as Yulia welcomed Medvedev’s visit: “It’s always good when top figures pay us visits because they usually bring money, and this is what we need.”

-Additional reporting by Sergei Venyarsky at Kadamovsky training grounds, Gabriela Baczynska in Simferopol, Lesley Wroughton in Jerusalem, Steve Gutterman in Moscow, Mark Felsenthal in Washiogton, and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Will Waterman and David Stamp
+Additional reporting by Sergei Venyarsky at Kadamovsky training grounds, Gabriela Baczynska in Simferopol, Lesley Wroughton in Jerusalem, Steve Gutterman in Moscow, Mark Felsenthal in Washiogton, and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev, and Adrian Croft in Brussels,; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Will Waterman, David Stamp, Peter Cooney and Lisa Shumaker